Unidocs1/sphinx_repo_manager/source/tools.rst

 Postman
 =======

-`Postman <https://www.postman.com/>`_ is a free tool for working directly with AcceleratXR's REST API.
+`Postman <https://www.postman.com/>`_ is a free tool for working directly with Xsolla Backend's REST API.

-Install the AcceleratXR Workspace
+Install the Xsolla Backend Workspace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install the AcceleratXR workspace perform the following.
+To install the Xsolla Backend workspace perform the following.

 1. `Install <https://www.postman.com/downloads>`_ or `sign-in <https://identity.getpostman.com/login?continue=https%3A%2F%2Fgo.postman.co%2Fbuild>`_ to Postman
 2. Click the **Import** button near the top left corner.
 3. In the pop-up window, select **Link**.
 4. Paste the following URL into the text field and click **Continue**.
    https://www.getpostman.com/collections/afec68df8e1d205a1524
-5. Verify the name of the workspace as *AcceleratXR* and click **Import**.
+5. Verify the name of the workspace as *Xsolla Backend* and click **Import**.

 Setting up the workspace
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Once the AcceleratXR workspace has been installed you need to configure an environment to talk to your cluster.
+Once the Xsolla Backend workspace has been installed you need to configure an environment to talk to your cluster.

 1. Near the top right corner click the little eye icon next to *No Environment*.
 2. Click the **Add** button under *Environment*.